RoySegall/gizra.com/src/_posts/2018-04-23-stress-test.md

  - for anonymous visitors or for logged in users.
  - with or without executing the front-end code of the website.

 You can mix your set of goals, but during the implementation, you need to pay attention to follow this decision.
-For instance, if you would like to exclude Varnish cache from the testing, but still, you want Drupal to use page cache, you'll need to do some tricks, such as setting an invalid session cookie header that prevents Varnish from caching, but still allows Drupal to use the page cache as usual.
+For instance, if you would like to exclude Varnish cache from the testing, but still, you want Drupal to use page cache, you'll need to do some tricks, such as setting an invalid session cookie header that prevents Varnish from caching, however allows Drupal to use the page cache as usual.

 ## When?